 - FAQ: LotusScript advice

-- Reference Center: LotusScript tips
+- Reference Center: LotusScript tips and resources

 This tip was submitted to the SearchDomino.com tip library by member Prasadknair .
 Please let others know how useful it is via the rating scale below.
 Do you have a useful Lotus Notes, Domino, Workplace or WebSphere tip or code snippet to share?
 Submit it to our monthly tip contest and you could win a prize.